Picking the most precise ammo, probably.

 Leslie investigated several measures by means of computer simulations.
 These were:

-For the definition of these measures, see Appendix A.
+For the definition of these measures,

 This is what I did to replicate Leslie’s work.